Recovered motor vehicle tires can be used to make new products or burned to create energy.

 Abandoned tires create problems:

-- may catch fire and create toxic fumes,
+- they may catch fire and create toxic fumes,

 Tire Consumer’s Disposal Information

-The price of new tires sold in Hawai‘i includes a non-refundable fee that retailers use to recycle or dispose of your old tires in accordance with state law.
-This allows you to leave your old tire with the retailer that sold you a new one; you already paid the fee.
+The price of tires sold in Hawai‘i includes a non-refundable fee that retailers use to recycle or dispose of your old tires in accordance with state law.
+This allows you to leave your old tire with the retailer that sold you a tire; you already paid the fee.

-Hawai‘i Revised Statutes §342I-22 and County of Hawai‘i Ordinance No. 07-182, prohibits the disposal of tires that are whole, cut, sliced, chipped or shredded at any landfill and all island-wide transfer stations.
-The County of Hawai‘i is NOT collecting any tires at any transfer station or landfill and is not accepting tires in the scrap metal bins at any transfer station.
-It is illegal to drop off your tires at any County facility.
+Hawai‘i Revised Statutes §342I-22 prohibits the disposal of whole tires at any landfill and all island-wide transfer stations.
+The County of Hawai‘i is NOT collecting any whole tires at any transfer station or landfill and is not accepting tires in the scrap metal bins at any transfer station.

 Tire Retailer’s Information